Ajeeth-Vijayalakshmi/Dynamic-UI-UX/README.md

 # Dynamic UI Rendering Application (Using JSON data)
 ## Overview
 This React application is designed to dynamically render user interface fields based on a provided JSON configuration.
 It allows for a flexible and customizable form-building experience.
+Visit here to see the live application: https://jsonbased-uiux-rendering.web.app/

 ### Features
 - Dynamic Rendering: UI fields are generated dynamically based on a JSON configuration file.